Geodesic clustering of zeros of Eisenstein series for congruence groups: Preliminaries on Eisenstein series for

 By Proposition \ref{eisfour}, this product is non-zero at the cusp $\infty$, and, in particular, is not the zero function.
 By the relations in Lemma \ref{eisrel}, it follows that $\mathcal N_k$ is a modular form for $\Gamma(1)$, of weight $kN^2$.
 Note that by the same lemma, the factor $E_k^{0,0}$ is itself also a modular form for $\Gamma(1)$, and is in fact the standard Eisenstein series $N^{-k} G_k^{0,0}$ of weight $k$ for $\Gamma(1)$, whose zeros where already studied in \cite{RSD}.

-We may talk about the `union of all zeros of all $E_k^{a,b}$ to not just mean the set $Z_{k,\Gamma(N)}$, but the corresponding $\Q$-divisor $\mathrm{div}(\mathcal N_k)$ on the modular curve $X(1)$, whose degree, i.e., sum of the multiplicities of the zeros counted with the correct weights at elliptic points, by the valence formula, equals $kN^2/12$.
+We may talk about the `union of all zeros of all $E_k^{a,b}$' to not just mean the set $Z_{k,\Gamma(N)}$, but the corresponding $\Q$-divisor $\mathrm{div}(\mathcal N_k)$ on the modular curve $X(1)$, whose degree, i.e., sum of the multiplicities of the zeros counted with the correct weights at elliptic points, by the valence formula, equals $kN^2/12$.
 In our convention, this is also the meaning of the symbol $\# Z_{k,\Gamma(N)}$.

 \begin{remark} If $k \geq 3$ is \emph{odd}, then the Bernoulli polynomial $B_k(x)$ has a rational root exactly at $0,1/2$ and $1$, see \cite{Inkeri}.
 Thus, $E_k^{a,b}$ is nonvanishing at $\infty$ except if $a=0$ (so $A=0$), or $N$ is even and $a=1/2$ (so $A=N/2$).
 For these last two values, in fact, $E_k^{0,0}$ and $E_k^{1/2,1/2}$ (for $N$ even) are identically zero, as follows from the first identity in Lemma \ref{eisrel}.
-The correct `norm modular form' to consider in these cases is therefore
+The correct `norm modular form' in these cases is given by leaving out the identically zero Eisenstein series from the defining product. \end{remark}